365 day money back guarantee

 Ashwagandha

 Ashwagandha is another fantastic herb for muscle recovery.
 It strengthens stress resilience and supports overall health.
 Its anti-inflammatory properties assist in muscle recovery and reduce exercise-induced pain.
-Ashwagandha also supports muscle growth by significantly reducing cortisol hormone levels, helping the body cope with physical stress and recover faster, thus promoting muscle development over time.[6]
+Ashwagandha also supports muscle growth by significantly reducing cortisol hormone levels, helping the body cope with physical stress and recover faster, thus promoting muscle development over time.
+Don’t be shy to try it out, as ashwagandha for brain fog works perfectly as well!

 Tongkat Ali

-Tongkat Ali, also known as Malaysian ginseng, is celebrated for being able to naturally raise male hormone levels[7].
-It also helps with muscle recovery by stimulatingg protein synthesis and reducing exercise-induced stress, which in turn decreases muscle cell damage.
+Tongkat Ali, also known as Malaysian ginseng, is celebrated for being able to naturally raise male hormone levels.
+It also helps with muscle recovery by stimulating protein synthesis and reducing exercise-induced stress, which in turn decreases muscle cell damage.
 Including Tongkat Ali in your post-exercise routine can strengthen resilience and accelerate recovery, helping you come out stronger after each workout session.

 Ginseng